ksmacleod99/ksmacleod99/README.md

 # Hey y'all!
 Welcome to my Github, I'm Kelly!
-I'm a self-taught coder and I am currently working as a Project Coordinator at [NTL](https://github.com/NASA-Tournament-Lab).
+I'm a self-taught coder and I am currently working as an Open Innovation Advisor at [NTL](https://github.com/NASA-Tournament-Lab).
 Previously, I was a technical project manager and I've managed a little bit of everything from design projects to data science ones.

 ## :woman_technologist: About Me
 - [PSM1 Certified](https://www.credly.com/badges/525e231a-114f-4c53-808a-5a4a0eeba934/)